horizonjohn/horizonjohn.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hi there!
+Thanks for visiting my page. 👋

+🔭 My research interests are <u>Deep Learning and Its Applications</u>.

 I have a strong `interdisciplinary` background.
 I truly enjoy exploring the intersection of these fields, and my vision is to develop and integrate various insights into surroundings to enhance our living efficiency and quality.